If you’re a farmer or rancher affected by droughts, please check out this running list of available resources.

 Farm Aid has more than 30 years of experience responding immediately to family farmers in the face of disasters.
 Donations to the Family Farm Disaster Fund help Farm Aid directly address the needs of farms affected by weather disasters.

-Current Disaster Response Efforts:
+An Example of Recent Disaster Response Efforts:

 Our long experience in responding to farmers who have experienced major natural disasters tells us that there will be a need for immediate emergency aid and mid- and long-term assistance.
 In addition to the financial loss caused by weather disasters, many farmers suffer the emotional toll of disasters long after floodwaters recede.
 Mental health services to support these farmers are critically important.